May-Lee/Daily-Notes/Linux_Stealth_Rootkit_Detection/README.md

 to see which modules are tainted and under what designation they are.

-If `cat /proc/sys/kernel/tainted` flag value != 0, it means you have a tainted module
+If `cat /proc/sys/kernel/tainted` flag value != 0, it means you have a tainted module.

-If you use `grep "(" /proc/modules` and no module shows, that's an inconsistency
+Crosscheck - If you use `grep "(" /proc/modules` and no module shows, that's an inconsistency.

 It's possible but not likely that a module has loaded itself, tainted the kernel, and then unloaded itself.